OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-05.md

 ## Daniel 5:28

-Peres: Your kingdom is divided and given to the Medes and Persians.
+Peres: Your kingdom is divided and handed over to the Medes and Persians.

 ## Daniel 5:29